Jagrit0711/dadnews/README.md

 ## ⚙️ How It Works

 1. **Upload News**
-   A new article (headline, summary, source link) is added via the backend panel.
+   A new article (headline, summary, source link) is utomatically added through a new api.

 2. **Dad Reviews**
    The article is hidden by default until approved by the admin (*a.k.a. dad*).